Slowdeb/Tryhackme/Mr Robot.md

 <img width="1252" alt="Screenshot 2022-08-20 at 19 49 06" src="https://user-images.githubusercontent.com/76821053/185762146-e12f24da-e99b-4d8d-be52-239d65b30c9a.png">

-At the bottom there is a hash and by the looks of it is encoded in base64.
+At the bottom of the page there is a hash and by the looks it is encoded in base64.

 ![decodehash](https://user-images.githubusercontent.com/76821053/185762231-7686c7d6-b8fb-4337-b674-747ca521271f.png)

 After decoding the hash i found credentials for a user named "Elliot".
-With these credentials we can access the website admin login page:
+With these credentials we can access the website admin dashboard through the login page:

 ![wpdashboard](https://user-images.githubusercontent.com/76821053/185762692-9b53da6b-2af4-4936-b93d-b0b0dc7e36b9.png)

-Now,the Appearance page lets us edit themes so this is our way to get a foothold on the target system with a reverse shell.
-For that we can use pentestmonkey php-reverse-shell.
+Now, on the left there is a tab called "Appearance".
+This is our way to get a foothold on the target system with a reverse shell.

-To do so we will need to edit the a page template file and overwrite its contents with pentestmonkey reverse shell.
+To do so we will need to edit a page template file and overwrite its contents with a reverse shell script.
+In my case i will use "pentestmonkey" reverse shell.
 When running the preview of the theme "Twenty Thirteen" we got ourselves a reverse shell.

 ![reverseshell](https://user-images.githubusercontent.com/76821053/185798374-fd0657da-d16f-49c7-bf0d-45625933d674.png)